Guide written by:

 Think about whether you want to add aesthetic value to your home or simply keep out animals and enclose your property.

-Creates an immediate effect but ages rather badly.
+Natural screening creates an immediate effect but ages rather badly.
 Screening comes in a variety of natural materials (reed, bamboo or even willow) to match its surroundings and your flowers.
 Synthetic materials are also available for those looking for a more modern feel.

-Windscreen / privacy screening
+Windscreens and privacy screening

 This option isn't the best option aesthetically speaking but it does have the advantage of being highly effective!